-- What skills would I like to develop/enhance? (e.g. quantitative skills, communication and facilitation skills)
+1. What skills would I like to develop/enhance? (e.g. quantitative skills, communication and facilitation skills)

 During the practicum, students are expected to work in the field alongside other public health professionals.
-Practicum is also an opportunity to build important professional networks.
+The practicum is also an opportunity to build important professional networks.